How Living in One of the World's Poorest Countries Taught Me to Feel Beautiful

 The strangers say, “Ampela soa.”
 Beautiful girl.

 In just a short time, my new home—located in the poorest region of the world’s tenth poorest country —has taught me a lesson about beauty.
-While their feet may be dirty and the days are hot, they greet me each day with a smile.
+While their work seems endless and the days are hot, they greet me each day with a smile.
 I wasn’t looking for it, but the Malagasy people have led me to beauty in its rarest form.

 Their generosity, patience, happiness and resilience has taught me to find beauty in myself.
 I’ve found beauty in saying ‘yes’ in unfamiliar situations.
 I’ve found beauty in stepping outside my comfort zone and trusting in myself.
 I’ve found beauty in swallowing my pride (and curdled milk) and trying my best.
 I’ve found beauty in enjoying conversation in a language I am slowly learning.
 I’ve found beauty in sharing knowledge with others.